 As the years progressed, Stephen Hawking became increasingly recognized in the scientific community.
 His new status and international fame made it easier to get accommodation close to his work, and colleges were more willing to hire him.

 By the 1980s, his disability was starting to become too much.
 At the time, he was able to slur words that were interpreted by people who knew him well.
 After a case of pneumonia and a tracheotomy, Hawking was unable to speak at all.
 Luckily, a computer expert from California heard of his predicament and created a program called the Equalizer.
 Through a switch in his hand, Hawking was able to speak again.
-Over the years, Hawking’s voice synthesizer has been modified as his disability has progressed.
-Currently, it uses movements in his cheek muscles to identify the word that he wants to say.
+Over the years, Hawking’s voice synthesizer had been modified as his disability progressed, eventually identifying movements in his cheek muscles to understand the words he wanted to say.

 Hawking’s Advice for People With Disabilities

 In a 2009 edition of the Annals of Neuroscience, Stephen Hawking wrote an in-depth piece about life with ALS and how people with disabilities can continue to enjoy their lives.
-Hawking is frequently asked about how he feels about ALS, and his response is always that he does not feel anything significant about it.
-Instead of dwelling on his condition or worrying about the things he is unable to do, Hawking tries to live his life as normally as possible.
-Regretting his condition or the things he cannot do is a waste of the limited time that he has on earth.
+Hawking was frequently asked about how he feels about ALS, and his response was always that he didn’t feel anything significant about it.
+Instead of dwelling on his condition or worrying about the things he was unable to do, Hawking tried to live his life as normally as possible.
+He felt that worrying about things outside of his control was a waste of the limited time that he had on earth.

-A lesson we all need to not admire but also believe.
+A lesson we all need to learn.
 And live.